Verfassungsblog/metadata-wordpress-plugins/code/packages/vb-author-affiliations/README.md

 # Verfassungsblog Author Affiliations

 This WordPress plugin allows to store author affiliations for each post individually.
 This is necessary in case the affiliation of an author changes over time.
-This plugin allows to preseve the original affiliation (at publication time).
+This plugin allows to preserve the original affiliation (at publication time).

 The post-specific author affiliation is supported by both the [vb-doaj-submit](https://github.com/Verfassungsblog/metadata-wordpress-plugins/tree/main/code/packages/vb-doaj-submit) and [vb-crossref-doi](https://github.com/Verfassungsblog/metadata-wordpress-plugins/tree/main/code/packages/vb-crossref-doi) plugin.